AndyMc3000/ci-ms2-party-chef/README.md

 > - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef team in order to confirm their availability to service my event, and to get a detailed quote inclusive of all costs”.
 > - [x] “I want to find the Party Chef social media channels.”

 #### 2. The Scope Plane ####

 Based on the outcomes from the Strategy Plane, The Scope Plane determines what features, functionality, and types of content should be included within the scope of the project.
 Listed below are the functional specifications and content requirements decided upon for the Party Chef website.

 #### Functional Specifications: ####
-* Build a esponsive Website with 2 pages - Homepage and Contact page.
+* Build a responsive Website with 2 pages - Homepage and Contact page.
+* Navigation bar to highlight currently accessed page.
-* Both pages will have a Jumbotron at the top of the page with relevant call-out messaging.
+* Both pages should have a Jumbotron at the top of the page with relevant call-out messaging.
+The Homepage Jumbotron to include link to contact page in order to arrange a meeting for a no-obligation consultation.
+* The Homepage should include a 'Features' section highlighting the Party Chef services.
+* The Homepage should show various menu's (canpapes, starters, main course, something sweet, drinks) each showing menu items listed within an accordian.
+Items on the menu can be added to a MyMenu cart.
-* Build in shopping cart functionality so that menu items can be added to a 'MyMenu' list of items.
-MyMenu is accessed via links in the Nav bar and Footer.
-Once clicked the MyMenu list of items appears on a modal.
-User can then ammend quantites of items in the MyMenu to get a total price for their requirement.
+* Shopping cart functionality should be built in so that menu items can be added to a 'MyMenu' list of items.
+The MyMenu should then be accessed via links in the Nav bar and Footer.
+Once clicked, the MyMenu list of items appears on a modal.
+User can ammend quantites of the items they have selected in the MyMenu to get a price for their food/drink selection.
+A copy of the MyMenu list can be sent to a users email.
+A copy of the email should also be sent to Paty Chef.
-* MyMenu should also have the facility to request a quote for an event.
-The request should include the food/drink items in MyMenu plus additional infromation about the event (date/time, location, etc.).
+* The MyMenu should also have the facility to request a quote for an event.
+The request should include the food/drink items in the MyMenu lis plus additional information about the event (date/time, location, etc.).
+The request will eb sent to Party Chef by email.
+A copy of the request should also be sent to the user email address.
-* Homepage Jumbotron to include link to contact page in order to arrange a meeting for a no-obligation consultation.
-* Contact form required for free trial sign-up form.
-* Contact form required for membership sign-up.
-* A photo Gallery using a carousel on the Homepage to show menu items.
-A similar gallery on the contact page showing photos from past events.
+* The Homepage should include a photo Gallery using a carousel on the Homepage to show menu items.
+A similar gallery on the contact page showing photos from past events should also be included.
+* The contact page must include all contact infromation for the Party Chef headquarters.
+* The contact page should include an interactive map showing all the kitchen locations across Ireland.
+By implementing features of the Google Maps API, a user should be able to select an individual kitchen marker to get a pop-up of contact information for that particular kitchen.
+* The contact page should also include a section highlighting social media channels.
+* The contact page should also include a contact form with a dropdown box so a user can select the subject type of their query (i.e. arrange a consultation. special menu request, service availability at certain location etc).

 #### Content Requirements: ####
-* Inspirational images & messaging throughout.
-* Photos of the facilities, equipment, and members using services.
-* Testimonial sections.
-* Pricing table.
-* Promotional sections for Free Trial and Free Consultation.
-* Personal Trainer motto’s.
-* A main Image gallery for homepage and other locations, and individual galleries for services and classes.
+* Both Jumbotrons should show images conveying people haveing fun at a great party.
+Appropriate messaging should also be used to convey the key values of Party Chef.
+* The features section on the Homepage should briefly, but completely, convey what the main services are and the the benefits of using them.
+* Menu items should include a photo, a description, and the price per single serving of each item on the menu's.
+* Both photo galleries should show quality photos of impressive food layouts (Homepage Gallery) and recent events (Contact page gallery).
+* Homepage should show the most glowing but brief Testimonial along quotes with the customer details.

 #### 3. The Structure Plane ####